What is neem oil?

 What happens to neem oil when it enters the body?

-Clarified hydrophobic neem oil (without azadirachtin) is made of fatty acids and glycerides.
+Clarified hydrophobic neem oil is made of fatty acids and glycerides.
 These substances are commonly found in food.
 When they enter the body, they are broken down, used for energy, and incorporated into cells.

 Is neem oil likely to contribute to the development of cancer?